Mackinac Bridge: Initial bridge plans

 After the opening of the Brooklyn Bridge in 1883, local residents began to imagine that such a structure could span the straits.
 In 1884, a store owner in St. Ignace published a newspaper advertisement that included a reprint of an artist's conception of the Brooklyn Bridge with the caption "Proposed bridge across the Straits of Mackinac".

 The idea of the bridge was discussed in the Michigan Legislature as early as the 1880s.
 At the time, the Straits of Mackinac area was becoming a popular tourist destination, especially following the creation of Mackinac National Park on Mackinac Island in 1875.

 At a July 1888 meeting of the board of directors of the Grand Hotel on Mackinac Island, Cornelius Vanderbilt II proposed that a bridge be built across the straits, of a design similar to the one then under construction across the Firth of Forth in Scotland.
 This would advance commerce in the region and help lengthen the resort season of the hotel.

 Decades went by with no formal action.
 In 1920, the Michigan state highway commissioner advocated construction of a floating tunnel across the Straits.
 At the invitation of the state legislature, C. E. Fowler of New York City put forth a plan for a long series of causeways and bridges across the straits from Cheboygan, 17 mi southeast of Mackinaw City, to St. Ignace, using Bois Blanc, Round, and Mackinac islands as intermediate steps.

-Formal planning
+Formal plans

 In 1923, the state legislature ordered the State Highway Department to establish ferry service across the strait.
 More and more people used ferries to cross the straits each year, and as they did, the movement to build a bridge increased.
 Chase Osborn, a former governor, wrote:

 Michigan is unifying itself, and a magnificent new route through Michigan to Lake Superior and the Northwest United States is developing, via the Straits of Mackinac.
 It cannot continue to grow as it ought with clumsy and inadequate ferries for any portion of the year.